G-Node/python-odml/doc/tutorial.rst

 psychology).
 Some users will be trained programmers, others probably have never learned a programming language.

-To cover the different demands of all users, we first provide a slow introduction to odML that allows programming beginners to learn the basic concepts.
-In a next step, we will demonstrate how to generate an odML file via the Python-odML library.
-In later chapters we present more advanced possibilies of the Python-odML library (e.g. how to search for certain metadata or how to integrate existing terminologies or templates).
+To cover the different demands of all users, we provide a slow introduction to the odML framework that even allows programming beginners to learn the basic concepts.
+We will demonstrate how to generate an odML file and present more advanced possibilies of the Python-odML library (e.g., how to search for certain metadata or how to integrate existing terminologies).

-Although the structure of an odML is depending on the needs of each individual user, we would like to provide at the end of this tutorial a few guidelines.
+At the end of this tutorial we will provide a few guidelines that will help you to create an odML file structure that is optimised for your individual experimental project and complements the special needs of your laboratory.

 The code for the example odML files, which we use within this tutorial is part of the documentation package (see doc/example_odMLs/).